 For a quiet weekend getaway, take a drive down to Vermaaklikheid for a relaxing boathouse retreat.
 Here you can leave technology behind and enjoy the simple things in life like fishing and boat rides.

 Stay in the fantastic Kruger National Park in a hut amongst the wildlife.
-Experience one of the best safari parks in the world for memories which will last a lifetime.
+Experience one of the best safari parks in the world for memories that will last a lifetime.

 The island nation of Madagascar is the fourth largest island in the world.